maoosi/spritz.js/README.md

 ### Picture

 The `picture` option syntax is close to the new HTML5 "picture" element.
 The library will choose the most suitable source according to the current layout of the page and the device it will be displayed on.
-Sens of reading is following the array order (first to last element).
+Sense of reading is following the array order (first to last element).

 **Parameters:**